 From that day, 3D Engineers has gone from strength to strength with projects around the world, from the UK to close-by France and further afield to the USA, New Zealand and South Africa, either travelling to see clients or welcoming them to his UK base.
 These days projects still include the original reverse engineering, plus significant use of 3D scanning to aid particularly in restoration and preservation work and meaty amounts of bespoke design where he will produce a (car) body to your liking.
 Although the speciality remains car-focussed, work has also included jewellery and building projects, including staircases and detailed fretwork.

 Stuart can count amongst his clients some of the more famous names and vehicles in the car world, but equally importantly, many an enthusiast or private collector and small company looking to embrace the opportunity that 3D Engineers offers with its work.
-In fact this is one of the factors that led him to winning the Innovation Award at the inaugural International Historic Motoring Awards in 2011.
+In fact this is one of the factors that led him to winning multiple awards at the International Historic Motoring Awards.

 Stuart has always had a passion for cars, and has definitely had more of them than some people have had the proverbial number of hot dinners, but this knowledge and experience, together with a vast database of information and contacts worldwide, gives him a leading edge and intrinsic knowledge of shape and form that helps him to style his projects perfectly.